 - Parental leave

-- Retirement plans like 401(k)s or savings incentive match plan for employees individual retirement accounts
+- Retirement plans like 401(k)s or savings incentive match plan for your individual retirement accounts

 - Stock options